grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Strange."
 Said Hemi.

-"By the time they got far enough down the dock to talk to me they had already found out from other sub crew that you had definitely been there... and that you left with a load of magnetic mines."
+"By the time they got far enough down the dock to talk to me they had already found out from other sub crew that you had definitely been there... and that you left with a load of magnetic warheads."

-"They asked you about our cargo too huh?"
+"They asked you about our cargo too, eh?"

 "Ya.
 Fortunately, they didn't seem to know anything about me coming in with you.
 I guess the other sub crew are afraid enough of Authority goons with guns to give up someone who isn't around, but aren't such cowards as to go so far as to pointing at someone they can see in the same space."